nathsagar96/apex/README.md

 mvn test
 ```

-## Contributing
+## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any
+contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also
+simply open an issue with the tag "enhancement".
+Don't forget to give the project a star! ⭐ Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## License
+## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.